Jawschamp/Unofficial-Epic-Games-products/Legendary/README.md

 # Next
 * Make a folder and call it **Legend** and put it on your desktop
-* Drag everything that you just downloaded into the folder you created
+* Drag Legendary.exe into the folder you just created
 * Open Command Prompt type ``cd C:\Users\Name\Desktop\Legend``

 # Make sure it's working